igvteam/igv/docs/igvtools_readme.txt

 To start with a gui the command is

-   java -Xmx1500m  -jar igvtools.jar -g
+   java -Xmx1500m  -jar igvtools.jar gui

 ---------------------------------------------------------------------------
 Memory settings